pvdam3/FoEC2/README.md

 The app will open at the 'Data' tab, where the output from the pipeline can be uploaded:
 * PAV table: the presence/absence variation table (`output/03.presenceabsence/01_presence_absence.tsv`)
 * Genome metadata table: extra information concerning genomes to include in the visualization (i.e. *formae speciales*, sample location, etc.).
-A template can be found at `config/visualization_config.csv`
+A template can be found at `config/visualization_config.csv` after running the pipeline.
 * Putative effector metadata table: extra information concerning putative effectors to include in the visualization (i.e. suspected SIX genes, other genes of interest).
-A template can be found at `config/visualization_config_effectors.csv`
+A template can be found at `config/visualization_config_effectors.csv` after running the pipeline.

 The plots can be seen in the 'Plots' tab:
 * Heatmap: this plot depicts the presence / absence patterns of putative effectors across genomes.